 Origin: Old-timey political campaigns used to try to gain supporters with a small parade.
 The popular ones had bands.
 Jumping on the bandwagon was essentially providing support for the popular candidate.

-Definition: Superstitious practice of knocking on wood after something is said so that it does or doesn’t come true.
+Definition: Superstitious practice of touching or knocking on wood after something is said so that it does or doesn’t come true.

 Example: Knock on wood that I get the job.